 Our goal is to make fair and reasonable gains for all of us, fight any unfair concessions, and work creatively to help shape the workplace of the future.

 The only way we can do this is by standing together and demonstrating our collective strength.
 It’s the only way we can protect the terms and conditions of employment that we have worked so hard to establish, and the only way we can in turn, protect the important services that we provide to our communities.

 Collective bargaining occurs when a group of people in a workplace band together to increase their negotiating power.
 There is a greater likelihood of success together than there is apart, so it is also about demonstrating our collective will and resolve.
-Find out more about the collective bargaining process and find answers to your most frequently asked questions.

 Bill 124 is Ontario's unconstitutional wage-restraint legislation.